oracle/truffleruby/doc/user/using-java9.md

 # Using TruffleRuby with JDK 9

 TruffleRuby is designed to be run with a JVM that has the Graal compiler.
-The easiest way to do this is to use the GraalVM, which includes a JDK, the Graal compiler, and TruffleRuby, all in one package.
+The easiest way to do this is to use the GraalVM, which includes JDK 8, the Graal compiler, and TruffleRuby, all in one package.

 It is also possible to run on Java 9, but Graal needs to be built with Java 9